tedneward/Azgaarnoth/Classes/Paladin/Inquisition.md

 ## Channel Divinity
 When you take this Oath at 3rd level, you gain the following two Channel Divinity options:

-***Channel Divinity: Inquisitor’s Interrogation.*** As an action, you announce proudly your name and your investigation.
+***Channel Divinity: Inquisitor's Interrogation.*** As an action, you announce proudly your name and your investigation.
 Any creatures with the Shapechanger trait that can see or hear you must succeed on a Wisdom saving throw or return to their true form.

 ***Channel Divinity: I Am The Law.*** As an action, you hold forth your holy symbol as a badge of authority, and quell the hearts of lesser men.
 Each humanoid that can see or hear you within 30 feet of you must make a Wisdom saving throw.
 If the creature fails its saving throw, it is frightened for the next minute, or until it takes damage.